-Kidneys and bladder
+Kidney and bladder health

 Changes to your immune system can make you more vulnerable to infection.

 Symptoms and treatment of infection

-Read more in our fact sheet Looking after your kidneys.
+Read more in our fact sheets:

 How are you going with your diabetes health checks?